snicholspa/tips_tricks_howtos/autonomous_database/search23ai/search23ai.md

     </copy>
     ```

-    **Note** - You may need to run the above for each region you plan to access the OCI Generative AI Service.
+    **Note** - The Chat Models are available in several regions within the OCI Generative AI Service.
+See this [link](https://docs.oracle.com/en-us/iaas/Content/generative-ai/model-endpoint-regions.htm) for model availability by region.

-2. Grant Non-Admin User Permission to Access Cohere AI Provider
+3. Grant Non-Admin User Permission to Access Cohere AI Provider

     ```
     <copy>